pyamsoft/franz-recipes/README.md

-# Franz Recipes
+# Franz/Ferdi Recipes

-Custom Franz Recipes for various services.
+Custom Franz/Ferdi Recipes for various services.
 These recipes are meant to be used as `development` recipes,
 but they are extremely barebones and in many cases go only so
-far as to load the webpage in Franz.
+far as to load the webpage in Franz/Ferdi.

 ## How to Use

 Copy the folders for the services you want to use to:
 `${XDG_CONFIG_HOME:-${HOME}/.config}/Franz/recipes/dev`

+or

+`${XDG_CONFIG_HOME:-${HOME}/.config}/Ferdi/recipes/dev`
 and then restart Franz

-## How to create your own Franz recipes:
+## How to create your own Franz/Ferdi recipes:
 [Read the documentation](https://github.com/meetfranz/plugins)

 # License